 Operations and reimbursement agreement-Frontera.
-Effective as of April 1, 2011, we entered into the Frontera joint venture in which we have a 50% ownership interest (see Note 3 of Notes to consolidated financial statements).
+Effective as of April 1, 2011, we entered into the Frontera Brownsville LLC joint venture, or "Frontera", in which we have a 50% ownership interest.
 In conjunction with us entering into the joint venture, we agreed to operate Frontera, in accordance with an operations and reimbursement agreement executed between us and Frontera, for a management fee that is based on our costs incurred.
 Our agreement with Frontera stipulates that we may resign as the operator at any time with the prior written consent of Frontera, or that we may be removed as the operator for good cause, which includes material noncompliance with laws and material failure to adhere to good industry practice regarding health, safety or environmental matters.
-For the three months ended March 31, 2012, we recognized approximately \$0.9 million of revenue related to this operations and reimbursement agreement.
+For the three months ended March 31, 2013 and 2012, we recognized approximately \$1.0 million and \$0.9 million, respectively, of revenue related to this operations and reimbursement agreement.